 There are 65 types of mammals in Great Smoky Mountains National Park, but you won’t see all of them on your visit.
 The park’s dense forests that are home to more tree species than all of northern Europe, can make it difficult to spot animals.
 Commonly spotted animals along the roadside at night include red and gray foxes and coyotes.
-Here’s a guide to some of the park’s most beloved animals and where to see them.

 Because there are just under 2,000 bears living in Great Smoky Mountains National Park, the likelihood you will see a bear in the park is very high.
 The two best places to sight bears are in Cades Cove, which is on the western side of the park, and Cataloochee Valley, which is on the park’s east side.
 The best times to see the bears are in the early morning and at dusk, especially in the spring and summer.

 Keep in mind, however, that the bears live throughout the park and federal law requires all visitors properly store their food in the trunk of their vehicle and place all garbage and food scraps in bear-proof trash cans and dumpsters.

 The park is home to 11 species of bats, all of which eat insects exclusively.
 If you see a bat at night, it is most likely a big brown bat, eastern red bat or tri-colored bat.
 The park protects the largest colony of the federally endangered Indiana myotis in the state of Tennessee.
 Most of the park’s caves provide critical bat habitat, but people are not allowed to enter the caves as human disturbance can negatively impact bats.
 With a White-Nose syndrome, a fungus, killing bats that live in caves, the populations of bats in the park and across the nation are at great risk for possible extinction.